encode/httpx/docs/advanced.md

 Note that:

 * HTTPX issues a first retry without waiting (transient errors are often resolved immediately), then issues retries at exponentially increasing time intervals (0.5s, 1s, 2s, 4s, etc).
-* Retries are always disabled for non-idempotent methods, such as `POST` or `PATCH`.
 * The built-in retry functionality only applies to failures _while establishing new connections_ (effectively `ConnectError` and `ConnectTimeout` exceptions).
 In particular, errors while interacting with existing connections (such as unexpected server-side connection closures, or read/write timeouts) will not be retried on.

 ## Customizing authentication